 You’re out in the lineup, you’ve got the perfect unbroken wave approaching — now what?
 Unlike whitewater surfing, timing and proper paddling are everything when catching a clean wave.
 If you don’t find that sweet spot in the wave, you’re probably going to wipe out (you might do this your first couple of times anyway, but don’t worry, it’s natural).

-That’s it!
-You’ve caught it!
+That’s it — you’ve caught it!

 Get professional surf coaching at Kalon